dreamcatcher-tech/network/Inbox/2023-04-17 1346 Business listings.md

 Provide a plugin that can take Xero and connect books directly to the sale marketplace.

+Listing a business for sale seems like a poorly serviced market, where brokers mostly operate, and many of them make their money up front before the sale goes thru.

 ## Revenue sources
 Services marketplace that refine entities to make them more saleable and presented in a standard fashion.
 Connect this up to a broader services marketplace.